joriswitstok/mercurius/README.md

 ### <a name="Cloning"></a>Cloning

-First, clone the repository using e.g.
+First, obtain the latest version of the `mercurius` code.
+For example, you can clone the repository by navigating to your desired installation folder and using

 ```
 git clone https://github.com/joriswitstok/mercurius.git